 An Uneventful Bucket of Dog Turds

-Unappealing sex and blurry vision; that is the entirety of All I See Is You and I've just saved you two hours of your valuable time.
-The first half hour or so of this horribly cliché romance presented as a psychological drama is borderline fascinating.
+The entirety of All I See Is You is unappealing sex and blurry vision.
+There, I've just saved you two hours of your valuable time.
+The first half-hour or so of this horrible cliché romance presented as a psychological drama is borderline fascinating.
 The film opens with a surreal sex scene that seems to borrow from the calmer and more intimate moments of Antichrist.
 The film does an impeccable job of portraying to the audience how Gina sees.
 The world is a murky place as we attempt to see from her eyes.
 Nothing is a clear picture as everyone she passes by seems to be hiding behind a thick cloud of fog.
 There are several shots where we are looking at Gina through a fish tank, which seems to be a blatant metaphor.
 Meanwhile, things Gina hears are presented almost sensually with close-ups of her lips as she wraps her mouth around a lit cigarette, the sound of wine as it’s poured into a glass, and her allowing her cane to take center stage as it squeals against the corner of a cement wall.
 There’s an importance of feet as they walk or stumble around drunkenly for some reason, as well.
-These unusual camera angles seem to be purposely disorienting and in a way the audience gets to walk in Gina’s shoes for a short period of time.
+These unusual camera angles seem to be purposely disorienting and in a way, the audience gets to walk in Gina’s shoes for a short period of time.

 © 2017 Chris Sawin

 Chris Sawin (author) from Houston, TX on September 18, 2018:

 So I typically like to write whatever comes to mind after viewing a film.
 Capturing how I felt during the film and documenting that is important to me.
 If I dislike a film to a great extent I go with those thoughts and feelings and generally attempt to inject humor into my written work.
 If that came off as insensitive and offended you in some capacity, I deeply apologize.